Best Service Virtualization Tools

 1. Protocol coverage.
 Sets the floor on which tools you can consider: HTTP and gRPC, HTTP plus JMS and IBM MQ, or multi-protocol including mainframe.

 2. Data source.
-Decides whether you need live traffic or just an OpenAPI document, programmable from a spec, recorded from production, contract-driven, or hybrid.
+Decides whether you need live traffic or just an OpenAPI document, programmable from a spec, recorded from live environments, contract-driven, or hybrid.

 3. Test phase.
 Decides how realistic the simulator must be: a unit test wants the contract held; a system or performance test wants the simulator to behave under load like the real dependency would.